Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 !!! todo
 	**Fit MSBRDF GGX / Oren MSBRDF**

+	Use the fact that our MSBRDFs are isotropic.
+Should require less coefficients for M!

 !!! todo
 	Show the "ground truth" (i.e. many environment rays) against a single precomputed estimate...